Compliance tab

 Legal disclaimer

-Compliance information in ModelBoard, including 2257 status, boundaries and consent records, release forms, and vAulth integration, is provided to help you organize and track documentation.
+Compliance information in ModelBoard, including 2257 status, boundaries and consent records, release forms, automated signature delegation, and vAulth integration, is provided to help you organize and track documentation.
 It does not constitute legal advice and does not guarantee that your project satisfies all applicable laws or regulations.
 Consult your own legal counsel to understand your obligations and ensure your use of this tool aligns with the requirements in your jurisdiction.

 Troubleshooting and FAQs